teahaz/teahaz-server/dev/devlog.md

-# jan 19 2021
+# 19 jan 2021
 ## working on cookies
-idea is that we should not store cookies, but rather get decypher them this would look something like a jwt token, except the user would not be able to decode it the cookie would be a hash of the users (something: username, id, password) and the master passowrd of the server
+idea is that we should not store cookies, but have hashes, that the server can verify this would look something like a jwt token, except the user would not be able to decode it the cookie would be a hash of the users (something: username, id, password) and the master passowrd of the server